Chaganti-Reddy/dotfiles/essential_info.md

 10. `Note- This is for me` - Install Brave Extension - unhook, copyfish, Leetcode Video Solutions, LeetHub V2, Simplify Copilot

+11. If you are using Brave Browser then go to brave://flags/#ozone-platform-hint and make it auto

-11. If spotdl not working and getting errors like "FFmpegError: Failed to convert" then just change the value of "bitrate":null to "bitrate":"192k" - taken from https://github.com/spotDL/spotify-downloader/issues/1938#issuecomment-2753157035
+12. If spotdl not working and getting errors like "FFmpegError: Failed to convert" then just change the value of "bitrate":null to "bitrate":"192k" - taken from https://github.com/spotDL/spotify-downloader/issues/1938#issuecomment-2753157035